Projective curves and weak second-order logic: A bi-interpretability result

 Suppose now that $\Var K \equiv \Var \C$.
-In each of the two structures, any two quadruples of points in general position (i.e. not three of which lying on the same line), are conjugated by an automorphism, and therefore have the same type.
-So we can fix such a quadruple $\alpha$ in $\Var K$ and a similar quadruple $\beta$ in $\Var \C$ and we have that $(\Var K, \alpha) \equiv (\Var \C, \beta)$.
-By Theorem \ref{thm:biinterprable}, $(K, \Fin K) \equiv (\C, \Fin(\C))$, so by Theorem \ref{thm:completeness} $K$ has infinite transcendence degree. \end{proof}
+In the projective plane of a field $F$, any two quadruples of points in general position (i.e. no three of which lie on the same line), are conjugated by a unique projective collineation (\cite[Theorem 8.12]{Har}).
+This in turn induces (via the associated system of coordinates) a unique automorphism of $\Var F$.
+So if we fix such a quadruple $\alpha$ in $\Points K$ and a similar quadruple $\beta$ in $\Points \C$, we have that the types of $\alpha$ and $\beta$ over the empty set coincide, namely $(\Var K, \alpha) \equiv (\Var \C, \beta)$.
+By Theorem \ref{thm:biinterprable} and Remark \ref{rem:four points}, $(K, \Fin (K)) \equiv (\C, \Fin(\C))$, so by Theorem \ref{thm:completeness} $K$ has infinite transcendence degree. \end{proof}